 I liked particularly the distinction brought out between the liability ordinarily imposed by courts for infringement regardless of innocence or intent to infringe, as distinguished from the consideration given to these factors by the statute and by the courts in according varying degrees of remedies.
 We generally do not think of the problem in such terms until an analysis of this type focuses it upon our attention.
 The historical approach to the problem, with regard to enacted as well as proposed legislation, was also of special interest.
 Their review of the underlying problems puts into perspective some of the difficult questions which have to be considered.

-In the final analysis, however, it always seems to come down to the fact that the relief decisions count to discovered from what future convenient laws were
+In the final analysis, however, it always seems to come down to the fact that the problem designed ensured from what future convict low we

-In the final analysis, nowever, it always seems to come the convergence of the three copyright law we the policy decisions cannot be divorced from what future copyright law we have convergence of the con generally propose to have, and particularly so in respect of formalities. summary of major issues in the study is evidently appreciative of this fact, in indicating that it is apparent that the problem of the innocent infringer may be solved by an infinitive combination of different provisions.
+In the final analysis, nowever, it always seems to come course to the the policy decisions cannot be divorced from what future copyright law we the policy decisions cannot be divorced form what future copyright law we the policy decisions cannot be divorced from what future copyright law we generally propose to have, and particularly so in respect of formalities. summary of major issues in the study is evidently appreciative of this fact, in indicating that it is apparent that the problem of the innocent infringer may be solved by an infinitive combination of different provisions.

 Of necessity, in attempting to isolate questions of "innocence" for policy discussion purposes, the summary had to be rather broad and general.
 The questions being of that nature, they call for like answers.
-I am assuming "innocence" as being used in the sense of the study (p.
+I am assuming "in-nocence" as being used in the sense of the study (p.
 155), i.e. involving one who invaded the rights of the copyright owner without intending to do so, and without having reason to suspect that he was doing so.